 1960s Opal Glass Table Lamp

 Materials: Lamp made in a similar shape to a light bulb.
-White opal frosted/mat glass.
+3 rings with a globe on top in white opal frosted/mat glass.
 White painted Bakelite socket.
 Brass rod inside the lamp.
 Brown felt on the bottom.

 Height: 24 cm / 9.44”